Wyatt Outlaw

-Wyatt Outlaw (1820 – February 26, 1870) was an American politician and the first African-American to serve as Town Commissioner and Constable of the town of Graham, North Carolina.
+Wyatt Outlaw (c.
+1820 – February 26, 1870) was an American politician and the first African-American to serve as Town Commissioner and Constable of the town of Graham, North Carolina.
 He was lynched by the White Brotherhood, a branch of the Ku Klux Klan on February 26, 1870.
 His death, along with the assassination of white Republican State Senator John W. Stephens at the Caswell County Courthouse, provoked Governor William Woods Holden to declare martial law in Alamance and Caswell Counties, resulting in the Kirk-Holden War of 1870.

 Biography

 Outlaw was apparently of mixed racial heritage.
 He was mentioned in a letter as being the son of a white Alamance County slave-owner Chesley F. Faucett.
 One source suggests he lived on the tobacco farm of Nancy Outlaw on Jordan Creek, northeast of Graham, North Carolina.
 Sources conflict on the question of whether Outlaw was born a slave or a free person of color.

 Outlaw is probably the same person enlisted as "Wright Outlaw" in the 2nd Regiment U. S. Colored Cavalry in 1863 who fought in various engagements in Virginia and was later stationed on the Rio Grande in Texas until mustered out in February 1866.

 Outlaw, whose trade was woodworking and cabinet-making, was an African-American community leader in Alamance County.
 In 1866 he founded or cofounded the Loyal Republican League in Alamance.
 In 1868, Outlaw was among a number of trustees who were deeded land for the establishment of the first African Methodist Episcopal Church in Alamance County.
 Outlaw's Loyal Republican League was later incorporated into the Union League, a fraternal order connected to the Republican Party.

 Outlaw's prominent activities on behalf of African Americans in Alamance County made him a target of the White Brotherhood and the Constitutional Union Guard, both local branches of the Ku Klux Klan.
 As a prominent Republican in Alamance County, Outlaw was appointed to the Graham Town Council by Governor Holden and soon became one of three constables of the town – all three of whom were African Americans.
 On one occasion in 1869, white residents of the area who were incensed by the prospect of being policed by an all African-American constabulary organized a nighttime ride in Klan garb through the streets of Graham in an effort to frighten the African-American constables.
 Outlaw and another constable opened fire on the night riders, but no injuries were sustained.